-- You are not required to meet with an Admissions Recruiter before you enroll at NSCC, but you may find it helpful.
-An Admissions Recruiter can suggest opportunities at the College you may not know about, can explain entrance requirements of the various programs, and can answer questions about how NSCC will help you reach your career goals.
-NSCC Admissions 419.267.1320.
+- You are not required to meet with an admissions recruiter before you enroll at NSCC, but you may find it helpful.
+An admissions recruiter can suggest opportunities at the College you may not know about, can explain entrance requirements of the various programs, and can answer questions about how NSCC will help you reach your career goals.
+NSCC Admissions can be reached at 419.267.1320.

-- Request an official transcript be sent from the institution(s) you have attended previously to:
+- Send official transcripts from institution(s) you have attended previously to:

 Northwest State Community College

 Archbold, OH 43502*Any transcripts that are not sent officially from the previous institution directly to NSCC will not be accepted.